Inspirational, small group teaching is what makes Girton, and the University of Cambridge, so special

 Teaching and Research Fellowships

 Girton’s Fellowship is at the heart of the College.
 Our world-class educators offer their wisdom, guidance, and nurturance to inspire each student with a passion for learning and the confidence to challenge the accepted norms and status quo.
 However, the small group teaching, which is the hallmark of a collegiate Cambridge education, is expensive.
 This is where 1-3 students discuss issues directly with their Director of Studies, which teaches them to think clearly, structure and present their arguments succinctly and passionately.
 The income from student fees is capped by the UK Government at £9,250 pa, and does not cover the College’s core teaching expenditure.
 Your gifts are the only way that we can continue to bridge this gap.

 Our alumni and supporters have already contributed generous donations to complete the endowment of twelve named teaching Fellowships during A Great Campaign, most recently the Bertha Jeffreys Fellowship in Applied Mathematics.
 However, the need to endow more of our teaching Fellowships remains.

-These Fellowships bring a breadth of world-class experience and enrichment to Girton’s multi-disciplinary teams and strengthen our research-infused teaching.
+These teaching and research Fellowships bring a breadth of world-class experience and enrichment to Girton’s multi-disciplinary teams and strengthen our research-infused teaching.
 By investing in Fellowships, Girton is able to deliver on its educational purpose, ensure academic excellence and continue to provide a challenging, transformational educational experience for every student which is often life changing.

 The Juliet Campbell Fellowship

 Named in recognition of former Mistress, Juliet d’Auvergne Campbell (Mistress 1991-1997), this Fellowship aims to further international research and teaching across a number of several related subjects and courses including Economics; History; Human, Social and Political Sciences; Geography, Medieval and Modern Languages, and Law.
 The post-holder may specialise in any of these areas and will teach the core undergraduate syllabus in their subject, whilst undertaking research in an area of interest in international relations.
 Thanks to recent donations, we have completed the funding for the endowment for this Fellowship, and are now looking to raise additional funds to support the Juliet Campbell Fellow's research.

 The Bertha Jeffreys Fellowship (in Applied Mathematics)